Industrial design of polymer products (4539) |

 |

-The student knows the basic principles of injection molding as well as the main properties of thermoplastic plastics and their internal structures.
+The student knows the basic principles of injection moulding as well as the main properties of thermoplastic plastics and their internal structures.
 The student is familiar with material selection according to Ashby's methodology, with CAD and with the finite element method for calculating mechanically loaded structures.

 |